jsummers/deark/technical.md

 Some archive formats contain independent representations of subdirectores, allowing empty directories, and directory attributes, to be stored.
-By default, Deark retains these entries when writing to a ZIP file, and otherwise ignores them.
+By default, Deark retains these entries when writing to a ZIP/tar file, and otherwise ignores them.
 This behavior can be changed with "-opt keepdirentries".
 Even so, Deark never creates directories directly.
 Instead, it may create marker files with a ".dir" extension.

 Note that this means the -zip/-tar option can affect the numbering of output files used by, e.g., the -get option.